| Melbourne — loading...

 • Students from RMIT and the University of Melbourne, drawn by proximity and rent prices

-• Families who’ve chosen Brunswick over the eastern suburbs for the culture, diversity, and walkability
+• Families who have chosen Brunswick over the eastern suburbs for the culture, diversity, and walkability

-The result is a suburb that feels genuinely mixed — not curated-mixed like some gentrified areas, but actually mixed in a way that you can see, hear, and taste on every block.
+The result is a suburb that feels genuinely mixed — not curated-mixed, but actually mixed in a way that you can see, hear, and taste on every block.

 Brunswick vs Its Neighbours